 Although Headspace and Calm pretty much dominate the US market today, users still seek alternatives.
 Besides, there’s the international market as well, which is less dominated by Headspace and Calm as they don’t offer support for many languages.

-If you’re thinking about how to create a meditation app and need guidance — be it a consultation, cost estimate, or development services — Mind Studios will gladly lend you a hand.
+If you’re thinking about how to create a mindfulness app and you need guidance — be it a consultation, cost estimate, or development services — Mind Studios will gladly lend you a hand.